oweb36/mws-docs/Characters/Air Conditioners/WELLPan.md

 Just don't disturb him when he's reading or underestimate him, he doesn't like that.
 Nobody likes to be disturbed when reading books, in a library.
 Thats one of the few things that could actually piss him off.

+WELLPan can still panic and freak out, but it's way calmer than other's freakout.
+His chillness reduces the impact of it.
+Meltdowns are potentially a different story, especially if WELLPan is pushed.
+Nobody said that WELLPan has infinite patience.

 ## Relations

 ### [Aurl](Aurl.md)